 Overview

 Private (alternative) loans are nonfederal loans, made by a lender such as a bank, credit union, state agency or other entity.
-Although the lender is not the government, these loans are regulated and their are rules the Financial Aid Office must follow in administering these loans.

 How are private loans and federal student loans different?